 Parking on campus is quite limited.
 Students at Illinois State may apply to have a car or motorcycle on campus, but students who have them and live on campus sometimes must park far away from where they live or go to class.
 For off-campus students, parking is available a short walk from most academic buildings.
 Learn more about campus parking and transportation.

-There are many services around town that will help your student get away from campus for the weekend or longer.
+There are many services around town that will help you get away from campus for the weekend or longer.
 It is especially easy to get to Chicago from Illinois State on a charter bus.
-For a small fee (typically around $60 round-trip), students can ride the bus from the Bone Student Center to the Chicago area and back.
+For a small fee (typically around $60 round-trip), you can ride the bus from the Bone Student Center to the Chicago area and back.

 From the Amtrak passenger train station in Uptown Normal located just two blocks from the University, you can travel to destinations throughout the United States.
 The Central Illinois Regional Airport is just minutes from campus with direct flights to dozens of U.S. cities.